 Buy a Calculator

 The first step in buying a calculator is identifying your needs.
 If your teacher has recommended a certain model of calculator, do your best to comply.
 After all, he or she probably has a lot more experience with calculators than you do.
+Not only that, your teacher may have a specific set of instructions for using a calculator in class, and it will be easier to help you if you have a calculator he or she is familiar with.

 You may be leaning towards a calculator from one of the other brands, like Casio or HP, and some of those are even more powerful than a TI-89.
 They're great machines, and if your teachers recommend them, then by all means, go for it.
 The fact is, though, that most American students use TI's in the classroom, and they are the easiest to use in my experience.
 And I'll say it again -- check with your teachers, even those you won't have for 2-3 years, before you or your parents plunk down $100 for a "cool looking" calculator that your teachers don't like!